jmpa-io/homelab/README.md

 ## 🏗️ `Getting started`

 To get started with this repository, you need a Proxmox host.
-If you're unsure how to do this, click [here](./proxmox/README.md).
+If you're unsure how to do this, click [here](./docs/proxmox/README.md).

-This setup uses `3` Proxmox hosts, as of writing, which is dynamically configured in the [`inventory.py`](./inventory.py).
+This setup uses `3` Proxmox hosts, as of writing, which is dynamically configured in the [`inventory/main.py`](./inventory/main.py).
 You would need to configure this file to match the number of servers you're running.
+See the [`inventory/README.md`](./inventory/README.md) for more information.

-This repository also uses Ansible - you can see a collection of custom roles under [./roles/](./roles/) that are used under the [./hosts/](./hosts/) & [./proxmox/](./proxmox/) directories.
+This repository also uses Ansible - you can see a collection of custom roles under [./roles/](./roles/) that are used in both the [./proxmox-hosts/](./proxmox-hosts/) & [./proxmox-services/](./proxmox-services/) directories.

-Once this all makes sense, and you've configured the [`inventory.py`](./inventory.py) for your needs, using a terminal, you can run:
+Once this all makes sense, and you've configured the [`inventory/main.py`](./inventory/main.py) for your needs, using a terminal, you can run:

 ```bash
 make run-playbook